 This is the biggest decision when choosing a coffee machine with grinder.
-Can you make do with drip coffee or do you need the more expensive espresso machine?
+Can you make coffee with drip brewer or do you need the more expensive espresso machine?
 The price can be hundreds, and sometimes thousands, of dollars.
 This video talks about the nuances of drip vs. espresso, so may help you decide.

-Drip coffee makers are designed to make a large batch of coffee, then keep it warm for a while, usually about two hours.
-If you have a lot of coffee drinkers or you drink a continuous flow of coffee, you’ll probably want a drip machine.
+Drip makers are designed to make a large batch of coffee, then keep it warm for a while, usually about two hours.
+If you have a lot of coffee drinkers or you drink a continuous flow of coffee, you’ll probably want a coffee maker with grinder based on drip-brew system.
 Some drip machines do also have a setting for a single cup or small batch.

 Espresso drinks must be made one at a time.
 Well, some machines can brew two shots of espresso at a time.
-The point is, they are not designed to please a crowd.
-But many believe that the taste and experience of espresso far exceeds a drip coffee.
+The point is, that they are not designed to please a crowd.
+But many believe that the taste and experience of espresso far exceed drip-brewed coffee.

 With an espresso machine, you open a world of specialty drink possibilities.
 Personally, I strongly prefer espresso with steamed milk, but café-style espresso drinks can get quite elaborate.
 Some espresso machines only make the coffee, but most include a steam wand to turn regular milk into an extraordinary experience.

 So, you’ve decided that you need an espresso grind and brew machine.
-Next, you’ll need to decide if you want an automatic or super-automatic espresso maker.
+Next, you’ll need to decide if you want an automatic or super-automatic espresso coffee maker with grinder.